brunoterkaly/linux-perfmon/README.md

 # Linux Perfmon

-This is a project about bringing the power from Windows Perfmon tool to support Linux-based.
+This is a project about bringing the power from Windows Perfmon tool to the Linux world.
+Well, it is more than that.
+You can bring any analytic and visualization to the core tools provided here.

+This examples get dozeens of performance metrics in SQL Database.
+Could it upload to MySQL or PostGres?
+Yes, with some slight tweaks.
+You could argue it makes sense in a time series database.
+Yes, that would work too.

+The code here simply removes all the grunt work of getting core performance metrics into a persistent datastore through a concrete example.

 ![](./perfmon.png)